chvolkmann/code-connect/README.md

 # code-connect

-Open a file in your locally running VS Code instance from any terminal.
+Open a file in your locally running Visual Studio Code instance from arbitrary terminal connections.

 ## Motivation

 VS Code supports opening files with the terminal using `code /path/to/file`.
-While this is possible in **WSL sessions** and **remote SSH sessions** if the integrated terminal is used, it is currently not possible for arbitrary terminals.
+While this is possible in [WSL sessions](https://code.visualstudio.com/docs/remote/wsl) and [remote SSH sessions](https://code.visualstudio.com/docs/remote/ssh) if the integrated terminal is used, it is currently not possible for arbitrary terminals.

 Say, you have just SSH'd into a remote server using your favorite terminal and would like to open a webserver config file in your local VS Code instance.

-You would have to get to VS Code, connect to your server through a remote session and find the file in VS Code's file browser.
-This utility enables you to call `code .` instead, just as you would in a WSL session.
+So you type `code nginx.conf`, which doesn't work in this terminal.
+If you try to run `code nginx.conf` in the integrated terminal however, VS Code opens it the file just fine.

+The aim of this project is to make the `code` cli available to _any_ terminal, not only to only VS Code's integrated terminal.

 ## Installation

-### Requirements
+### Prerequisites

 - a **Linux machine** you want to run `code-connect` on
 - **Python 3** - _tested under Python 3.8, but slightly older versions should work fine_